Rufus the Hawk clears Wimbledon as record crowds queue up

 Meteorologists from Britain's national weather service, the Met Office, said the forecast for Monday was cloudy but dry, while the rest of the week was also looking fine.

-Every day, several thousands tickets are sold at 20 pounds each for unreserved seating and standing room on courts 3-19 while those at the front of the line get the 1,500 tickets available for the top three courts - Centre, One, and Two.
+Every day, several thousands tickets are sold at 20 pounds ($31) each for unreserved seating and standing room on courts 3-19 while those at the front of the line get the 1,500 tickets available for the top three courts - Center, One, and Two.

 "You can't really predict or control the numbers but this really shows the popularity of tennis," Friend said.